 Mr. Schipper next responded to GM's proposed adjustments to the Capital Improvement Plan.
 Mr. Schipper stated that he had three major disagreements with GM's adjustments.
 He concluded that GM misunderstood the Capital Improvement Plan, GM's adjustments would have long-term negative effects on the utility's needed main replacements and extensions, and that GM's revisions were based solely on rate impact to customers.
 Ultimately, Mr. Schipper recommended rejecting GM's adjustments on the Capital Improvement Plan.
 Mr. Schipper also indicated that he disagreed with GM's proposed revenue spread.
 Mr. Schipper indicated that GM's revenue spread proposal was based on GM's misunderstanding of the Capital Improvement Plan and that the revenue spread should not be adopted for the reasons stated in Mr. Walsh's testimony.
+Mr. Schipper noted that if the Commission adopted GM's theory of revenue spread then approximately 70% of the proposed entire Capital Improvement Plan related to improvements that GM should contribute towards.

 Finally, Mr. Schipper responded to New Haven's testimony.
 Mr. Schipper indicated that, absent a long term contract with New Haven, Fort Wayne experiences several risks to its system including having sufficient capacity to serve New Haven and potential stranded costs if New Haven disconnects.
 Mr. Schipper explained why he believed it was appropriate to charge New Haven a fire protection charge.
 Mr. Schipper provided evidence demonstrating that Fort Wayne provides actual increased fire flows during fire events in New Haven such that New Haven relies on Fort Wayne's storage to provide adequate fire flows.
-Mr. Schipper further testified that New Haven's proximity calculations were incorrect; New Haven's witnesses alleged that New Haven was only using 13 miles of Fort Wayne's main.
+Mr. Schipper further testified that New Haven's proximity calculations were incorrect, New Haven's witnesses alleged that New Haven was only using 13 miles of Fort Wayne's main.
 Mr. Schipper presented hydraulic modeling concerning the miles of main engaged in providing service to New Haven.
 Based on that modeling, Mr. Schipper contended that at least 161 miles of Fort Wayne's transmission mains are or could be engaged in providing water service to New Haven.
 Based on that calculation, Mr. Schipper testified that no proximity adjustment should be made, and to the extent one should be made, New Haven had understated the proximity factors.
 Mr. Schipper stated that he disagreed with, and recommended rejection of, Mr. Seelye's proposed reductions in the Settled Cost of Service Study on grounds that New Haven, Fort Wayne, the OUCC, and GM had all previously agreed to the Settled Cost of Service Study (in Cause No. 44162).
-According to witness Schipper, Mr. Seelye's testimony assumes that the Settled Cost of Service Study was wrong, and New Haven should not be permitted to make that kind of collateral attack.
+According to Witness Schipper Mr. Seelye's testimony assumes that the Settled Cost of Service Study was wrong, and New Haven should not be permitted to make that kind of collateral attack.